natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Tempest%20Mk%20V%20(Vickers%20P).md

 {{Specs-Avia-Armaments}}
 === Offensive armament ===
 {{Specs-Avia-Offensive}}
 <!-- ''Describe the offensive armament of the aircraft, if any.
 Describe how effective the cannons and machine guns are in a battle, and also what belts or drums are better to use.
 If there is no offensive weaponry, delete this subsection.'' -->
 {{main|Vickers P (47 mm)}}

 The '''''{{PAGENAME}}''''' is armed with:

-- 2 x 47 mm Vickers P cannons, wing-mounted (36 rpg = 72 total)
+* 2 x 47 mm Vickers P cannons, wing-mounted (36 rpg = 72 total)

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->
 This plane with its 2 x 47 mm cannons on each side with only armour piercing ammo (by default) with no other armament is clearly made for the ground attack role.
 It's definitely not a fighter as the heavy cannons make it very hard to manoeuvre, but once fully modified it has the ability to be the most unstoppable plane in its role.
 The Tempest Vickers Mk V equipped with the Vickers 47 mm cannons is an absolute tank buster when used correctly.
 Engaging enemy planes should only be done when they are distracted, and make sure to keep your speed high so that you can disengage by running away.

 The Tempest can easily take out any light, medium, and most heavy tanks when the attack is made from the correct angle.
 You can hit light tanks from any angle, medium tanks from side or rear and you want to take the heavies from the rear.
 Light pillboxes are also easily destroyed.
 In addition, 76 rounds may not sound like a lot, but it will more than enough in most circumstances.

 The best defence of the Tempest Vickers P is its speed.
 Almost all of the planes it will face will not be able to match its level flight speed.
 However, stay alert for enemy planes, because if they come out of a dive, they will be able to catch up to you.
 If you spot an enemy plane in the distance, start running to friendly aircraft before the enemy gets too close.
-In a dive, the Tempest can easily reach speeds of close to 800 kph.
-In level flight, you will slowly reach about 620 kph using WEP, and 590 kph without it (note that these speeds are at sea level).
+In a dive, the Tempest can easily reach speeds of close to 800 km/h.
+In level flight, you will slowly reach about 620 km/h using WEP, and 590 km/h without it (note that these speeds are at sea level).
 The Tempest will lose a lot of energy in turns, so try to make smooth manoeuvres.
 Finally, your water and oil will start to overheat after prolonged use of WEP.
 Going to 100% power will cool your plane down again.

 === Manual Engine Control ===
 {| class="wikitable" style="text-align:center"